th1275/sparse_numba/README.md

 BSD 3-Clause License

 ### License Statement of OpenBLAS:
+DLLs of OpenBLAS can be obtained from build: https://github.com/OpenMathLib/OpenBLAS

+### License Statement of SuperLU:
-DLL of OpenBLAS can be obtained from build: https://github.com/OpenMathLib/OpenBLAS DLL of SuperLU can be obtained from build: https://github.com/xiaoyeli/superlu
+DLLs of SuperLU can be obtained from build: https://github.com/xiaoyeli/superlu

+### License Acknowledgment
+- libgcc_s_seh-1.dll
+- libgfortran-5.dll
+- libgomp-1.dll
+- libquadmath-0.dll
+- libwinpthread-1.dll
+These components are redistributed from the GNU toolchain

 ## Citation